MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 ## Powering Up & Powering Down

 We recommend powering up Misty on the floor, if possible, to avoid the risk of driving your robot off the edge of a table or other high surface.
-If you are experimenting with Misty on a table top, considering placing books or blocks between her treads to elevate them above the surface of the table.
+If you are experimenting with Misty on a table top, consider placing books or blocks between her treads to elevate them above the surface of the table.

 ### Turning Misty On
 1. Toggle the power switch on Misty's base (located between the treads beneath the rear time-of-flight sensor).![Misty II power switch](../../../assets/images/mii-power.jpg)